davidsontheath/davidsontheath.github.io/index.md

 *[American Law and Economics Review (2019)](https://academic.oup.com/aler/article/21/1/184/5482489)*

-Price impacts in legal event studies are systematically overestimated, a problem that carries over into damages calculations and results in securities litigation being settled or decided for excessive damages.
-We quantify and examine the bias using the empirical distribution of daily stock returns, and develop bias-corrected estimators of price impacts for single-event studies.
+The single-firm event studies that securities litigants use to detect the impact of a corrective disclosure on a firm’s stock price have low statistical power.
+As a result, observed price impacts are biased against defendants and systematically overestimate the effect on firm value.
+We use the empirical distribution of daily stock returns to analyze the bias and develop bias-corrected estimators of price impact in securities litigation.
+Because of low statistical power, the ex ante incentives against committing securities fraud are also too low.
+We analyze the adjustment for optimal deterrence and find that it is material, but is nowhere equal to the opposing truncation bias.
 [Replication Code](https://github.com/davidsontheath/bias_corrected_estimators)

 <br>